2altoids/boot-popcorn/README.md

 ## Run instructions
 Running the binary requires QEMU.
 On your system you may be able to use either the command `qemu` or `qemu-system-x86_64`.

-To boot from the binary, run `qemu-system-x86_64 -fda kernel.bin`
+To boot from the binary, run QEMU:

+> qemu-system-x86_64 -fda kernel.bin

 ---